Timing and preparation in IELTS Writing

-- What exactly is the issue? if it is to do with grammar then what needs to be fixed? prepositions, tenses? infinitive /gerunds? relative clauses? …and so on
+- What exactly is the issue? if it is grammar then what needs to be fixed? prepositions, tenses? infinitive /gerunds? relative clauses? …and so on

 - Have you made a study schedule? are you finding at least 1 hour per day to work on your weak areas?

 - What feedback are you getting?
-Can you take critisism on your mistakes, can take action to fix your mistakes?
+Can you take criticism on your mistakes?, can you take action to fix your mistakes?

 - Are you just relying on IELTS practice tests?
-WHat about real world English like news stories, podcasts, books.. it is not just about doing practice tests again and again.
+What about real world English like reading news stories, podcasts, reading books?.. it is not just about doing practice tests over and over.

 - How are you developing your vocabulary?
 Are you just memorising lists? <-(bad idea) Vocabulary work takes a long time and needs focus..

-Spend 15 minutes asking yourself questions about your preparation and you will find many areas that need improvement, it’s a job in itself to jump a band score, you goal is really to raise the level of your overall English abilities.
+Spend 15 minutes asking yourself questions about your preparation and you will find many areas that need improvement, it’s a big job to jump a band score, your goal is to raise the level of your overall English abilities.

 Find your weaknesses and start fixing them.
-The job will be worth it in the end.
+It will be worth it in the end.

 Any questions ? leave a comment below…